mfflavell/AEI_Artifical_Emotional_Intelligence/README.md

 # Upcoming Projects

-I want to continue on this trend to develop a machine learning model that can effectively paraphrase a person's explanation of the causes and consequences of their emotions, which will enhance conversation with users and provide a way of gathering more contextual data to train more sophisticated emotion classifiers.
+I want to continue down this path to develop a machine learning model that can effectively paraphrase a person's explanation of the causes and consequences of their emotions, which will enhance conversation with users and provide a way of gathering more contextual data to train more sophisticated emotion classifiers.